EPA Certified Fireplace Buyer's Guide

 - Installing an insert

 The good news is an EPA-certified fireplace is all you need.
-This unit operates like a wood stove insert and essentially is one.
+This accomplishes the same task as installing an insert into your open masonry or prefab wood burning fireplace.
 We know, the terminology is crazy and very confusing.
 Though, all you need to know is that you do not need two separate units to make your fireplace operate at maximum efficiency.
-Just buy the EPA fireplace and get the best of both worlds.
+Just install the EPA fireplace and get the best of both worlds.

 2021 and 2022 Tax Credit